hamzaashfaque/OceanDataAnalytics-OpenPsychometrics/README.md

 # OceanDataAnalytics-OpenPsychometrics

+The big five personality traits, often referred to as OCEAN or CANOE, are: Openness, Conscientiousness, Extroversion, Agreeableness, and Neuroticism.
+These five traits represent broad domains of human behaviour and are often used by Psychology and Psychiatric professionals as well as HR practicioners to evaluate behaviours of their subjects.

-Visualization of Data Obtained from test hosted on OpenPsychometrics.org.
+This is a Visualization of Data Obtained from test hosted on OpenPsychometrics.org.
 Data was obtained from the following link https://www.kaggle.com/datasets/lucasgreenwell/ocean-five-factor-personality-test-responses.
 The data was a .csv file originally containing 19,720 entries.
 It contained about 50 questions which were divided into 10 questions per trait.
 Each question was answered from 1 to 5.
 It also contained information about the respondant's age, gender, ethnicity, nationality and their preferred hand usage.

 See the following for more info on the obtained data:
 [codebook.txt](https://github.com/hamzaashfaque/OceanDataAnalytics-OpenPsychometrics/files/11539774/codebook.txt)